amadeus4dev/developer-guides/docs/resources/hotels.md

 ## Guide for multiple hotel rooms

-Now that we have gone through the hotel booking flow, you may wonder how to proceed in booking more than 2 rooms in a hotel.
+Now that we have gone through the hotel booking flow, you may wonder how to proceed to booking more than two rooms in a hotel.

 ### Check availability and prices for multiple rooms

 The first step to booking multiple rooms is to search for hotels in your destination with the desired number of available rooms.
-You can do this by specifying the `roomQuantity` parameter when you call the `Hotel Search API` after you get `hotelid` from the `Hotel List API`.
+You can do this by specifying the `roomQuantity` parameter when you call the `Hotel Search API` using the `hotelid` that you got from the `Hotel List API`.

-Here is an example of a hotel search in Hilton Paris for **two rooms** and **three adults**:
+Here is an example of a search in Hilton Paris for **two rooms** for **three adults**:

 ```bash
 GET https://test.api.amadeus.com/v3/shopping/hotel-offers?hotelIds=HLPAR266&adults=3&checkInDate=2022-11-22&roomQuantity=2
 ```

-The API will then return the available offers where roomQuantity is equal to 2.
+The API will then return the available offers where `roomQuantity`is equal to 2.

 ```json
  "offers": [